 WHERE TO SHOP

 I’d be remiss to not mention my own shop, Mille in Tangletown, where you can find fashion-forward womenswear, beauty and home goods.
-We specialize in small, emerging labels — often designed by indie-spirited women like my customers, including Rachel Comey, No. 6, Ace + Jig and Kathleen Whitaker We also host markets throughout the year, where we showcase our favorite local jewelry and pottery makers, like Annika Kaplan and Laura Vest Klein.
+We specialize in small, emerging labels — often designed by indie-spirited women — including Ulla Johnson, Xirena and Beatrice Valenzuela.
+We also host markets throughout the year, where we showcase our favorite local jewelry and pottery makers, like Annika Kaplan and Laura Vest Klein.

 Retro Wanderlust in Hopkins is brimming with mid-century furniture and vintage finds, from pretty glassware to one-of-a-kind light fixtures.
 The inventory is always changing, so I find myself checking their Instagram feed daily.
 The owner Karen is also incredibly helpful when you’re on the hunt for something.
 When I was looking for a sofa, she ended up finding the most amazing pink velvet one she thought we might like, sent us a picture and had it in the store within an hour for us to pick up.

 Wild Rumpus bookstore near Lake Harriet is a kid’s dream.
 Not only do they have a lovely selection of books, but they also have chinchillas and a cat named Trini Lopez.
 And fluffy chickens are often cruising the shop!

 WHERE TO STAY

 I’ve yet to stay here, but the Covington Inn is a floating bed-and-breakfast in a restored 1946 towboat.
 Close to downtown St. Paul, the boat is docked at a pretty spot on the Mississippi River.
 The deck on top sounds like the ultimate spot to take in the city’s skyline.